 Strategic CAD connection/PDM (Product Data Management)

-A flexible connection between the CAD/PDM/PLM system and the ERP system is valuable.
-After all, you have to be able to convert the results from these systems for ERP.
-For example, they can be used for product design for production programmes and to offer final versions to production.
+A smooth and flexible connection between the CAD/PDM/PLM system and the ERP system adds value, as data from these multiple systems must be converted for ERP.
+This information can be used for product design, production programmes and to offer final versions to production.

 Embed quality in the design process

 Product development and improvement are embedded in APQP, or advanced product quality planning.
 APQP allows you to establish quality levels in a protocol and strengthen your relationship with your customers through intensive cooperation.